-In September 2000, we purchased a 60-acre site in Oceanside for approximately \$18.9 million in cash.
-We plan to build a large-scale manufacturing facility at the location, which we anticipate using to commercialize our products currently in clinical trials.
-Additional costs we expect to incur in connection with this facility include design, development and construction costs, as well as the purchase and installation of equipment and furnishings for the facility.
+In September 2000, we purchased a 60-acre site in Oceanside, California for approximately \$18.9 million in cash.
+We plan to build a large-scale manufacturing facility at the location, which we anticipate using to commercialize our products currently in clinical trials if they are approved by the FDA.
+Additional costs we expect to incur in connection with this facility include design, development, construction, validation and start-up costs, as well as the purchase and installation of equipment and furnishings for the facility.
 We estimate these costs at \$300 to \$400 million over a four-year period.
-We expect to pay for these costs in part through our existing cash on hand and in part from our working capital.
-We also presently intend to finance this facility through a structured financing which will likely involve using cash on hand as collateral.
-In the first quarter of 2001, we began preliminary site preparations for the first phase of development, which is anticipated to be approximately 300,000 square feet.
-The first phase of the new facility in Oceanside is anticipated to be completed in early 2004.
+We expect to pay for these costs in part from our working capital and we presently intend to finance the remaining costs for this facility through an off balance sheet lease arrangement that will likely involve using cash on hand as collateral.
+We cannot assure you that lease financing for this facility will be obtained on acceptable terms, if at all.
+In the first quarter of 2001, we began preliminary site engineering preparations for the first phase of development, which is anticipated to be approximately 300,000 square feet.
+The new facility in Oceanside is anticipated to be completed in early 2004.
 We expect the facility to be operating by the end of 2005.
 This expansion will allow us to better control the manufacture of our products, reducing our reliance on contract manufacturers, as well as to reduce commercial risk.

-In February 1999, we raised through the sale of Notes approximately \$112.7 million, net of underwriting commissions and expenses of \$3.9 million.
-The Notes are zero coupon and were priced with a yield to maturity of 5.5 percent annually.
-Upon maturity, the Notes will have an aggregate principal face value of \$345.0 million.
-Each \$1,000 aggregate principal face value Note is convertible at the holders' option at any time through maturity into 40.404 shares of our common stock at an initial conversion price of \$8.36.
-We are required under the terms of the

-Notes, as of 35 business days after a change in control occurring on or before February 16, 2004, to purchase any Note at the option of its holder at a price equal to the issue price plus accrued original issue discount to the date of purchase.
-Additionally, the holders of the Notes may require us to purchase the Notes on February 16, 2004, 2009 or 2014 at a price equal to the issue price plus accrued original issue discount to the date of purchase with us having the option to repay the Notes plus accrued original issue discount in cash, our common stock or a combination thereof.
-We have the right to redeem the Notes on or after February 16, 2004.
+In February 1999, we raised through the sale of convertible promissory notes approximately \$112.7 million, net of underwriting commissions and expenses of \$3.9 million.
+The convertible promissory notes are zero coupon and were priced with a yield to maturity of 5.5 percent annually.
+Upon maturity, the convertible promissory notes will have an aggregate principal face value of \$345.0 million.
+Each \$1,000 aggregate principal face value convertible promissory note is convertible at the holders' option at any time through maturity into 40.404 shares of our common stock at an initial conversion price of \$8.36.
+We are required under the terms of the convertible promissory notes, as of 35 business days after a change in control occurring on or before February 16, 2004, to purchase any convertible promissory note at the option of its holder at a price equal to the issue price plus accrued original issue discount to the date of purchase.
+Additionally, the holders of the convertible promissory notes may require us to purchase the convertible promissory notes on February 16, 2004, 2009 or 2014 at a price equal to the issue price plus accrued original issue discount to the date of purchase with us having the option to repay the convertible promissory notes plus accrued original issue discount in cash, our common stock or a combination thereof.
+We have the right to redeem the convertible promissory notes on or after February 16, 2004.

-In September 1997, we entered into a development and license agreement with Cytokine Pharmasciences, Inc. Under the terms of the development and license agreement with CPI, we may make payments to CPI totaling up to \$10.5 million plus a share of future royalty and development milestone payments received by us from third parties, subject to attainment of product development milestone objectives, of which \$3.5 million has been paid through March 31, 2001.
+In September 1997, we entered into a development and license agreement with Cytokine Pharmasciences, Inc. under which we may make payments to them totaling up to \$10.5 million plus a share of future royalty and development milestone payments received by us from third parties, subject to attainment of product development milestone objectives, of which \$3.5 million has been paid through September 30, 2001.